wetryingtodorock/getblock-docs/en/rpc-service/zec/json-rpc/zec_gettxout.md

 ---
-title: zec:gettxout \[POST\]
+title: zec:gettxout - Zcash
-description: Returns details about an unspent transaction output.
+description: Example code for the zec:gettxout json-rpc method. Сomplete guide on how to use zec:gettxout json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters